• Skip to primary navigation

 Start the Dough

 Stir sugar into warm water.
-Sprinkle yeast on top of sugar water, gently incorporate.
+Sprinkle yeast on top of sugar water, stir to gently incorporate.
 Allow to sit for 10-15 minutes, until bubbly.

 Add juices, zest, and salt to the mixture, mix until combined.